-An extensive exhibition of the photographic works of Bryan Adams will go on display at the OstLicht Gallery.
+OstLicht Gallery presented an extensive exhibition of the photographic works of Bryan Adams.
 Over the last decade, parallel to his impressive career as a rock musician, Bryan Adams has enjoyed international success as a photographer.

 The artistic interest of Bryan Adams is not limited to the glamorous world of show business.
-His most recent series, which represents an important part in his oeuvre, is dedicated to injured British soldiers who have returned from foreign missions in Afghanistan or Iraq.
+His other series, which represents an important part in his oeuvre, is dedicated to injured British soldiers who have returned from foreign missions in Afghanistan or Iraq and was as well on display at OstLicht Gallery.
 These direct, provocative photographs radiate an optimistic, humorous but also, at times, unsettling mood.
-Adams impressively succeeds with these portraits to capture the pride, humor and the incredible will of these servicemen to live.
+Adams impressively succeeds with these portraits to capture the pride, humour and the incredible will of these servicemen to live.
 The series demonstrates the bitter legacy of war, while at the same time a commitment to freedom.

 The photographs are available for sale as archival pigment prints in a limited edition.